bkw777/NODE_DATAPAC/README.md

 The case says "102/200", but it actually works on Model 100 also.
 It needs an adapter cable, but the cable is simple.
 It's just a "wire-to-board" IDC-DIP-40 crimp-on DIP connector and a standard 2x20 female IDC connector, both crimped on to a 40-pin ribbon cable about 8 inches long.
 [The Model 100 part](https://github.com/bkw777/TRS-80_Disk_Video_Interface_Cable/blob/main/README.md#part-3---model-100-adapter) of this [3-part cable for the Disk/Video Interface](http://tandy.wiki/Disk/Video_Interface:_Cable) is exactly the same thing.

-# RAMPAC Hardware
-About all we can say currently is that we know it was sold in 128k, 256k, 384k, and 512k capacities, and was "about 2 inches square".

-We know how it's banks worked, because we can look at RAMDSK and see what it tries to do, and verified by the fact that 512k MiniNDP actually works.

-MiniNDP schematic is essentially just a clone of the DATAPAC schematic with the coin cell mod applied and the multiple ram chips replaced by a single big one.
-RAMPAC schematic might have been different.

 # Software

 Originally these shipped with an [OPTION ROM](ROM) from NODE called RAMDSK, written by Travelling Software.